cass-kul/cass-kul.github.io/_exercises/performance.md

 > :fire: The recent ARM chips [developed by Apple](https://screenrant.com/apple-silicon-m1-mac-risc-faster-than-intel/) are RISC CPUs that in some ways outperform their CISC competition from Intel.
 This means that the battle of CISC vs RISC is definitely not decided yet and will stay relevant over the next years.

 # Microarchitectural awareness

-RISC-V instruction typically take 5 steps to execute:
+RISC-V instructions typically take 5 steps to execute:
-1. Instruction Fetch: fetch an instruction from memory and increment the program counter so that it points to next instruction (`pc = pc + 4`)
+1. Instruction fetch: fetch the instruction from memory and increment the program counter so that it points to next instruction (`pc = pc + 4`)
-1. Instruction Decode: decode the instruction and read operand registers
+1. Instruction decode: decode the instruction and read the operand registers
 1. Execute: execute the operation or calculate the address
 1. Memory access: when needed, reads operand values from the data memory
-1. Writeback: write the result into a register
+1. Write back: write the result into a register

 In a *single cycle processor implementation*, illustrated below, each instruction is executed in *one* cycle, meaning that these 5 steps happen in a single clock cycle.
-This also means that the clock cycle must have the same length for all instructions.
-Therefore, the clock has to be stretched to accommodate the slowest instruction (i.e. it has to be slow enough to allow the slowest instruction to fully execute, from the fetch to the writeback step).
-In other words, even if an instruction could in theory execute faster (e.g. an `add` could in theory execute faster than a `load` because it does not need to go through the memory access step), it is limited by the clock speed, which itself is limited by the worst-case instruction.
+This also means that the clock cycle must have the same length for all instructions, since the clock frequency cannot dynamically change for each instruction.
+Therefore, the clock has to be stretched to accommodate the slowest instruction (i.e., it has to be slow enough to allow the slowest instruction to fully execute, from the fetch to the write back step).
+In other words, even if an instruction could in theory execute faster (e.g., an `add` could in theory execute faster than a `load` because it does not need to go through the memory access step), it is limited by the clock speed, which itself is limited by the worst-case instruction.

 ![Single cycle processor](/exercises/8-microarchitecture/single-cycle.drawio.svg){: .center-image }

-The performance of such single cycle processor is therefore constrained by the worst-case instruction.
-This become really problematic when the instruction set contains complex instruction like floating-point operations.
-In particular for CISC architecture the performance penalty would be completely unacceptable.
+The performance of such a single cycle processor is therefore constrained by the worst-case instruction.
+This becomes really problematic when the instruction set contains complex instructions like floating-point operations.
+In particular for CISC architectures the performance penalty would be completely unacceptable.

 ## Pipelining
 Nowadays, almost all processors use an optimization called **pipelining**.
-The execution is divided into pipeline steps, called **stages** which are operating in parallel.
+The execution is divided into pipeline steps, called **stages**, which are operating in parallel.
 Coming back to our 5 steps design: each step correspond to one pipeline stage and takes one cycle to execute, as illustrated below.
 The processor can execute the stages in parallel instead of waiting for an